Pinball Magazine No. 1 reprinted by popular demand

 Posted on March 8, 2016

-Finally Pinball Magazine No. 1 has been reprinted and it’s available now in the Pinball Magazine webshop!
+Due to popular demand Pinball Magazine No. 1 has been reprinted and is available now in the Pinball Magazine webshop!
 The first issue of Pinball Magazine dates back to August of 2012.
-The magazine sold out over 2 years ago and since then there has been a growing demand for a reprint.
+The magazine sold out in 2014 and since then there has been a growing demand for a reprint.
 Now the wait is over: it’s here!

 This reprint has corrected grammer and punctuation, but other than that all articles are the same.
 A few photos have been added to the Roger Sharpe article, as well as some updated and new advertisements, increasing the total number of pages to 124.
 As can be seen in the photo taken at the printer today the cover of the reprint is also glossier than the original first print.